Living abroad

 Cost of living in Turkey

-Cost of living in Turkey as a Foreigner in 2024: Istanbul, Ankara, Izmir
+Cost of living in Turkey as a foreigner in 2025: Istanbul, Ankara, Izmir, Antalya

 Share: